openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Services.md

 ```
 DNS=10.5.0.4  #local private IP of the ER
 ```
-**NOTE, the IP address should match your Next hop in the route table**
+**NOTE, the IP address should match your "Target Selection" in the route table**

 Restart the systemd-resolved service
 ```bash